Ron Kramer speaks to Julianne Evans.

 This article was originally published in Ingenio: The University of Auckland Alumni Magazine.

 Ronald Kramer is a Senior Lecturer in Sociology at the University of Auckland.
-His latest book is The Rise of Legal Graffiti Writing in New York and Beyond.
+He is an expert in critical and cultural criminology and his latest book is The Rise of Legal Graffiti Writing in New York and Beyond.